 Shop at the Market

-It’s the largest indoor and outdoor farmers market in the country, and the best bit is that it is open all year round — the Eastern market is an excellent place for residents to do their weekly grocery shopping.
-Perhaps a unique thing about this market is during the warmer months.
-It’s more of a carnival than a market; music, flower vendors make it a marvel to experience.
+The Eastern Market is the largest indoor and outdoor farmers market in the country, and the best of it is that it is open all year round.
+The Eastern market is an excellent place for residents to do their weekly grocery shopping.
+Perhaps a unique thing about this market is during the warmer months it is more of a carnival than a market, with music and flower vendors making it a marvel to experience.

-Detroit is no doubt the Mecca of books.
+Detroit is no doubt the mecca of books.
 A visit to the four-story John K. King Used and Rare Books is a spot that is filled with amazing literary treasures.
-It has such diverse literature; visitors are given maps to navigate the different sections on each floor.
+It has such diverse literature that visitors are literally given maps to navigate the different sections on each floor.

 Detroit Opera House

-It is perhaps one of the many theaters you can find.
+This is one of the best of many theaters you can find in Detroit.
 This grandiose building is home to Michigan Opera Theater.
 It is also close to cultural sights and overlooks Grand Circus.

-Perfect for music fans and offers historic and exciting exhibits.
+Perfect for music fans, while offering historic and exciting exhibits.
 Once upon a time, the building that hosts the museum was also known as Hitsville U.S.A, a historically famous music recording studio.

 Charles H. Wright Museum

-It was founded in 1965 and is home to the world’s largest permanent exhibit of African American history and culture.
+Founded in 1965, the Charles H. Wright Museum is home to the world’s largest permanent exhibit of African American history and culture.